Improving RNN-T ASR Accuracy Using Context Audio: Experimental Setup

 \section{Experimental Setup}

-We evaluate the effect of full-utterance training as opposed to training on segmented audio on two systems.
-System 1 is trained on data where we deliberately partially discard transcriptions of utterances for demonstration purposes.
-System 2 is trained on a representative mix of production data without selection or modification.
+We evaluate the effect of the proposed full-utterance training, as opposed to training on segmented audio, on two systems.
+System 1 is a reduced-size model and trained on an artificially reduced dataset.
+System 2 is a production-scale model trained on a production-scale dataset.